 The First Questions to Consider on Dressing for your Kids Summer Camps

-Where is the Camp Located?
+Where is the Summer Camp Located?

-The location of the camp is key to how to dress your young camper.
-Considerations such as the region, the altitude, the surrounding topography, and the type of lodging all need to be taken into account when preparing for camp.
+The location of the summer camp is key to how to dress your young camper.
+Considerations such as the region, the altitude, the surrounding topography, and the type of lodging all need to be taken into account when preparing for summer camp.

-I admit that when I was starting out as an Outdoor Science School Instructor way back in the day, it didn’t really factor in for me as well.
+I admit that when I was starting out as an Outdoor Science School instructor way back in the day, it didn’t really factor in for me as well.
 That was until I started to work at some kids camps that happened to be located in some deep, narrow canyons in the mountains.

 Boy there were some nippy mornings for myself and the kids.
 Those were the days when I always took my cabin group on a small hike before breakfast just to get the blood pumping a bit.
 Nobody likes feeling cold.

 One camp will definitely be warmer than the other.
-But keep in mind, that strong winds a blowing can be very cold at times at coastal camps.
-Protection from the wind, more so than insulation, will be a key consideration for the kiddoes.
+But keep in mind, that strong winds can be very cold at times at coastal camps.
+Protection from the wind, more so than warm insulation, will be a key consideration for the kiddoes.

 What is the Time of Year?